hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

     }
 }
 ```
-if there is no description matching the current system architecture the method will fail with runtime exception.
+If no description matches the current system architecture, the method will fail with a runtime exception.

 ## Test Plan
-Since cryptographic code is often difficult to test due to code complexity and lack of a test oracle, we should design our test cases based on cryptographic properties that these implementations should satisfy.
+Since cryptographic code is often difficult to test due to its complexity and the lack of a test oracle, we should design our test cases based on the cryptographic properties that these implementations should satisfy.

 **Properties**:

 Protection of private keys.
-Our scheme protects the secrecy of private keys of the group and members; otherwise, private keys can be used to generate only one group signature.
+Our scheme protects the secrecy of the group’s and members’ private keys; otherwise, private keys can generate only one group signature.

 Unforgibility of group signature.
 Our scheme ensures that (a) any t or more than t members can work
 together to generate a valid group signature, and (b)fewer than t members cannot generate a valid group signature.

 Fixed length of threshold signature.
-Our scheme ensures that the length of a threshold signature is  fixed (i.e., not depending on the number of signers).
+Our scheme ensures that the size of a threshold signature is fixed (i.e., not depending on the number of signers).

 Efficiency of verification.
-The verification of a group signature is based on the group public key.
+Verifying a group signature is based on the group’s public key.

 **Questions**:
 * What are those properties?
 * what is the adversary model (e.g., honest-but-curious, halting or malicious; static or adaptive) for this solution?
-How to validate for that?
+How do I validate that?

 Some ideas:
 * [Cryptographic-Algorithm-Validation-Program](https://csrc.nist.gov/CSRC/media//Projects/Cryptographic-Algorithm-Validation-Program/documents/dss/ECDSAVS.pdf):